There's nothing like sitting with a cup o' joe and a good book in a quiet

 - Smiles Sense of Snow, Peter Hoag

-- House of
+House of Spirits AND

-Eva Luna, Isabel Allende
+The Stories of Eva Luna , Isabel Allende

 - Midnight in the Garden of Good & Evil, John Berendt